ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 If you have updated the study's code or its *Settings/Inputs*, you may:

 - Double-click on the alert in the *Manage Alerts* list to bring up the *Edit Alert* dialog box.
 - Select from the *Condition* dropdown menu the new version of the study you want to use.
 It will be the lowest instance of the study in the menu.
-Nnote that if you have changed the study's *Settings/Inputs*, you will see those new values next to the study's new version in the dropdown menu.
+Note that if you have changed the study's *Settings/Inputs*, you will see those new values next to the study's new version in the dropdown menu.
 - Click *OK*.

 If you wish to change the symbol or the timeframe the alert is running on, you may: